Machine Learning & Big Data Blog

 What is Logstash?

-Logstash is a free and open-source, server-side data processing pipeline that can be used to ingest data from multiple sources, transform it, and then send it to further processing or storage.
+Logstash is a free and open-source, server-side data processing pipeline that can be used to ingest data from multiple sources, transform it, and send it to further processing or storage.

 Logstash